 Fine Dining at Sa Punta:

 Since Ibiza is an island, it’s hard to find bad seafood – and the options for fine-dining restaurants are not limited.
-If you’re looking for an uber-chic setting and delicious paella, look no further than Sa Punta.
+If you’re looking for an uber-chic setting, look no further than Sa Punta.
 The ambiance alone is to-die for, with a beachfront terrace and chill Mediterranean vibes.

 Go on a Boat Cruise: